top of page

 Ajman Club abides by the duty of care to safeguard and promote the welfare of children and young people and is committed to safeguarding practice that reflects statutory responsibilities, government guidance and complies with best practice requirements.

-• We recognise the welfare of children is paramount in all the work we do and in all the decisions we take
+• We recognize the welfare of children is paramount in all the work we do and in all the decisions we take

 • All children, regardless of age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation has an equal right to protection from all types of harm or abuse